 Here we are!
 This is the second article from my series explaining how to succeed with your side projects.
 The first part is here.

 I’m sure by know you read the first part every time you go to bed, so you won’t have difficulties to link it to this article.
-If not, I would advise you to read it.
-Otherwise the benefit you can get from this article won’t be as valuable.
+If not, I would advise you to read it first.

-Enough theory, we will focus on the practice this time.
-What techniques and tools did I use to successfully build the first beta version of my side project Sharetoall and many other ones?
+We’ll focus on the tools this time.
+What techniques did I use to successfully build the first beta version of my side project Sharetoall?

-Obviously if you have other suggestions let’s help each other: the comment section is below, like any other blog.
+If you have other suggestions, let’s help each other: the comment section below only wait for your precious comment.

 1. Side Project Ideas: Catch ‘em All!

 As stated in the previous article, it’s essential to catch the ideas coming to you.
 Don’t let them go away before writing them somewhere!

 More ideas you will put into your “ideas bag”, more ideas will pop up in your mind.

 A note-taking application can be a good fit for your idea bag.
 I personally use Google Keep to stock temporarily any idea I have.

 Each week I gather all these ideas and I put them into a mindmap.
 I wrote an article entirely dedicated to ideas where I describe my whole idea system.